musement/qa-test-cafe/README.md

 ### Browser versions supported

-each browser installed on the container which can be run in headless mode has as specific version configurable on the .env file.
+each browser installed on the container runnable in headless mode has its specific version configurable on the Dockerfile as a build-time [ARG](https://docs.docker.com/engine/reference/builder/#arg) variable.
 These are the versions supported by the quality assurance team therefore it will be our duty to update them when needed.

 ### Software packages versions